 Lightweight, easy access to stuff, good center of gravity.

-- Pretty light, easy access, can prop it up with trekking pole
+- Can prop it up with trekking pole

 - A little worried about shoulder strap attachment points

 I love this pack and would use it on the AT when I go some day.
 It's pretty light.
 What I like the most is that access to your stuff is easy.
 Internal frame packs make you dig for equipment, but everything with this pack is behind just one zipper!

 Center of gravity is next to your spine, which allows you to stand up straight will hiking.
 It also makes your load feel much lighter.
 Internal packs, on the other had, have a CG which is way behind you and forces the wearer to lean forward to compensate.
 I have two internal packs and I have the Scout — much more prefer the Scout.

 Being able to prop the Scout with a trekking pole is great — no leaning on a tree.
 Internals are too narrow to prop with a pole.

 I do worry slightly about the upper attachment points for shoulder straps.
 After using the pack on an 18-miler, it looked as if the metal grommet may ream out the hole through the shoulder strap and become loose or fall apart.
 I hiked another 54-miler afterward and didn't have a problem with the connection.
 May not ever be an issue.

 I do wish the pack was slightly less in width (maybe 2 inches or so less).
 In narrow areas on the trail the sides tend to run into things.